 Yes you can.
 When the puddings are completely cold, place in ziplock freezer bags or an airtight container and freeze for up to 1 month.
 Re-heat from frozen in a preheated oven (200C/180Fan) for 8-10 minutes until very hot and crisp.

 Got a picture of your epic Yorkshire Puddings?
 Tag me #sweetsavouryblog on Instagram!

 - 200G Plain Flour

 - 1/2 Teaspoon Salt

 - 200ml Whole or Semi-Skimmed Milk

-- Make a well in the flour and pour in the eggs, followed by the milk.
+- Make a well in the flour and crack in the eggs and milk.
 Using a balloon or hand held electric whisk, whisk the mixture very well until smooth, lump free and bubbly.
 The batter should be the consistency of single cream.
 Cover and place in the fridge for at least 30 minutes while you preheat the oven and tin.

 - Preheat the oven to 220C/200Fan/425F.
 Pour 1cm of oil into each compartment of a 12 hole muffin tin.
 I'm afraid you do need quite a bit oil - this is what makes the puddings rise so high!
 Place the tin in the preheated oven for about 10 minutes or until smoking hot.
 Remove the Yorkshire Pudding batter from the fridge.